rootjumper/netstatus/README.md

 - **Network Status Monitoring**: View the status of multiple Wi-Fi routers, including whether they're up or down.
 - **Real-Time Ping Logs**: Track the ping logs for each router, with timestamps and response times.
-- **Dynamic Network Updates**: The app checks and updates network status every 10 seconds, displaying the current status for each router.
+- **Dynamic Network Updates**: The app checks and updates network status at a configurable interval, displaying the current status for each router.
+- **Configurable Ping Interval**: Set the ping interval dynamically through the web UI (default is 60 seconds).
+- **Countdown Timer**: View the remaining time until the next ping update.
 - **Subnets Management**: Automatically adds missing subnets to the `network.conf` file using the `route -n` (Linux/macOS) or `route print` (Windows) command to detect network configurations.
+- **Scanning Subnets for Devices**: Scans each subnet for active devices and logs the active IPs found during the scan.
+- **Logging**: Logs active IPs found during the subnet scan.

 ## Missing Features (TBD)
 - **Telnet Interface**: Connect to a router's Telnet interface and interact with it in real-time through the web UI.